adamws/kicad-kbplacer/README.md

 If first switch-diode pair is routed before plugin execution, as shown below, `kicad-kbplacer` instead of using it's built in routing algorithm, will copy user's track.
 This allow to circumvent plugin's router limitations.
-This is applicable only for `Current relative` `Position` option.
+This is applicable only for `Relative` `Position` option.
+When `Save to` path defined, tracks will be stored in template.
+Then it can be re-used when using `Preset` `Position` option.

 Before | After
 --- | ---
 ![custom-with-track-before](resources/custom-with-track-before.png) | ![custom-with-track-after](resources/custom-with-track-after.png)

 > [!NOTE]
 > Track templating is recommended for more complicated switch footprints, for example reversible kailh.